Free shore access

 The snorkeling area starts at the very beginning of the beach when arriving from Brasilito.
 This shaded part of the beach is particularly liked by visitors.
 You will also be able to rent snorkeling gear here, if you didn’t bring your own.
 Enter the water facing the emerging rocks.

-Dozens of species typical from the region inhabit the rocky seabed.
-Schools of sergeant-majors usually dwell in shallow areas, above the rocks, just like Cortez wrasse with its three odd blue, yellow and purple stripes.
-Peer into rocky cracks and look for young moray eels hiding.
-Golden puffers, white-spotted puffers and blacknose butterflyfish are photogenic species easy to spot here.
+Dozens of species that are typical from the region inhabit the rocky seabed.
+Schools of sergeant majors usually dwell in shallow areas, above the rocks, just like Cortez rainbow wrasse with its three odd blue, yellow and purple stripes.
+Peer into rocky cracks and look for small moray eels hiding.
+Guineafowl puffers, white-spotted puffers and blacknosed butterflyfish are some of the photogenic species easy to spot here.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.